-Since this requires a deeper understand on how this all works together, we’ve created a self-paced course to help you understand the writing process better.
+Since this requires a deeper understanding of how this all works together, we’ve created a self-paced course to help you understand the writing process better.
 It’s called the Journey to Kidlit Writing Masterclass and you can enroll here.

 If you’re not ready for a course, or you’re more comfortable learning everything yourself, then I recommend studying books on writing craft and attending writing conferences to help guide you.